-Solution 8 – Disable AMD Cool’n’Quiet and Fast Boot in BIOS
+11. Disable AMD Cool’n’Quiet and Fast Boot in BIOS

-In some cases Windows 10 freeze can be caused by certain BIOS setting such as AMD Cool’n’Quiet or Fast Boot.
+In some cases, Windows 10 freeze can be caused by certain BIOS settings such as AMD Cool’n’Quiet or Fast Boot.
 If these features are enabled in BIOS, you should disable them and check if the issue is resolved.

-Solution 9 – Update your BIOS
+12. Update your BIOS

 If you are experiencing random freezes in Windows 10, you might want to update your BIOS.
 To perform a BIOS update, you have to visit your motherboard manufacturer’s website and download the latest version of BIOS.
-Make sure that you read the instruction manual carefully before you start the update process in order to avoid any permanent damage.

-Solution 10 – Flash your SSD
+13. Flash your SSD

-If you have Windows 10 installed on your SSD, you might experience random freezing on Windows 10 due to older firmware.
-Users have reported that after installing newer firmware on their SSD, all freezing issues have been resolved.
+If you have Windows 10 installed on your SSD, you might experience random freezing due to older firmware.
+Our readers have reported that after installing newer firmware on their SSD, all freezing issues have been resolved.

-Solution 11 – Turn off Link State Power Management
+14. Turn off Link State Power Management

-- When Power Options window opens, find your plan and click Change plan settings.
+- When Power Options window opens, find your plan, and click Change plan settings.

 - Click on Change advanced power settings.

 - Now you need to find PCI section and expand it.
-You should see Link State Power Management option.
-Change the Setting to Off.

-- Click Apply and OK to save changes.
+- Click Apply and OK to save the changes.

 On laptops, if you are running a power plan designed to save energy, some of the systems may be affected when the battery is not fully charged.
 By changing and editing the power plan, you will prevent this from happening.